-Wed., Feb.
-17 Black Manakin of the White Sand Forest | Rock View Lodge
+Thurs., Oct.
+20 Black Manakin of the White Sand Forest | Rock View Lodge

-This morning as we leave Atta, we walk a trail through a white sand (dry) forest, looking for specialties like Black Manakin.
+This morning as we leave Atta, we walk a trail through a white sand (dry) forest, looking for specialties like Black Manakin and Bronzy Jacamar.
 There are some fascinating plants along the way and open skies make for good raptor views.

-On our drive to Rock View Lodge, we bird along the forest edges and visit a nearby Great Potoo and Mottled Owl roost.
+On our drive to Rock View Lodge, we bird the savannahs and along forest edges.
 We may find Grassland Sparrow, Wedge-tailed Grassfinch, Yellow-crowned Elaenia, White-throated Toucan, Fork-tailed Palm Swift, and at dusk White-tailed Nightjar, Least Nighthawk, Lesser Nighthawk, Tropical Screech Owl, and Northern Tawny-bellied Screech Owl.

 Our host at Rock View Lodge is a local character and very welcoming ... the whole place is an oasis.
-On the grounds we look for Sooty-capped Hermit and tanagers in the fruiting trees.
+On the grounds we look for Pale-breasted Thrush, Sooty-capped Hermit and tanagers in the fruiting trees.
 A short walk takes us up to a viewpoint of the surrounding savannah and local airstrip.
-Accommodations at Rock View Eco-Lodge (B,L,D)
+Accommodations at Rock View Lodge (B,L,D)